jdrichards-pursuit/react-context-theme-switch/README.md

 1. Hook up the theme provider to the app
 1. Take a look at the `src/index.css` file and style the app accordingly
 1. Use the theme context in the App component to toggle the theme

+**Note:** Checkout the solution branch to see the final solution if you get stuck.